-Up here in the Great White North, where we drink more than the global average, we’ve always, deep down, known these first two things were somewhat connected.
+Canadians drink more than the global average.
 Well, it’s not just your drunk friends in your buddies garage huddled around the barrel fire discussing this, it’s also an interest of some scientists out there to find the correlation between cold weather and alcohol consumption.

 “It’s something that everyone has assumed for decades, but no one has scientifically demonstrated it.
 Why do people in Russia drink so much?
 Why in Wisconsin?
 Everybody assumes that’s because it’s cold,” said Dr. Ramon Bataller, the chief of hepatology at UPMC, professor of medicine at Pitt, associate director of the Pittsburgh Liver Research Center, and lead author on the study in a press release.

 Bataller said that he and his team surprisingly couldn’t find one paper written on this subject and decided to rectify that.
 So he, alongside 13 other researchers, set out to pour over meteorological information and a ton of public health data to see if they could find a connection between alcohol intake or alcoholic cirrhosis and the climate one lives in and, wouldn’t ya know it, they did.
 In a paper for the scientific journal Hepatology, the crew laid out their findings.

 “This is the first study that systematically demonstrates that worldwide and in America, in colder areas and areas with less sun, you have more drinking and more alcoholic cirrhosis,” said Bataller.
 The group said they tried to control for religion, regulations, or other things that could impact a populations rate of boozin’ in the study and say more research is needed into this phenomenon.